Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 How Long Do Retinol Results Take?

 • Weeks 1–4: Adjustment phase.
 Mild dryness or flaking is common.
-Skin texture may begin to feel slightly smoother.

 • Weeks 8–12: Visible reduction in the appearance of fine lines.
-Skin texture is noticeably smoother and more refined.

 Retinol for Dark Spots and Wrinkles